tjenkinson/shipyard-project.com/site/content/docs/engines.md

 <a name="addr"></a>
 ## Addr
 This is the URL that is used to access the engine.
-For local use only, use `unix:///path/to/docker.sock`.
-Use `http://` for non-SSL endpoints and `https://` for SSL protected in multi-host setups.
+Use `http://` for non-TLS Docker hosts and `https://` for TLS hosts.

 <a name="resources"></a>
 ## Resources